Cran-Gevrier

-Cran-Gevrier (/fr/; Kran-Zhèvrî) is a former commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
-On 1 January 2017, it was merged into the commune Annecy.
+Cran-Gevrier (/fr/; Kran-Zhèvrî) is a former commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in southeastern France.
+On 1 January 2017, it was merged into the commune of Annecy.

 Geography

 Cran-Gevrier is in the west of Annecy.
 Part of the town is on a hill (hill of Gevrier).
 The hamlet of Cran was on the level of the Thiou river.
 The top of the hill of Gevrier is designated as a natural area.

 The Fier forms most of the commune's north-western border.

 History

 The city draws its origins from two hamlets: Cran and Gevrier.
 There are two possible origins for each one of these names: